umbraco/UmbracoDocs/Tutorials/Editors-Manual/Getting-Started-With-Umbraco/Umbraco-Interface/index.md

 ## Initial View

-After logging in to an Umbraco 8 project you will be presented with a screen with a lot of different buttons.
+After logging in to an Umbraco 8 project you will be presented with a dashboard containing a wide array of buttons and features.
 In this guide you will gain a quick overview of what each button does.

 ### 1. The Environment overview
 These circles represent the environments avalible on the project. the first one in the row is **Local** environment, the next one on the right from local is the option to **add new** environments and the last one in the line is your **Live** environment.